 - C. Approvals of activities may be conditioned.
 The City shall condition approvals of activities allowed within or adjacent to a habitat conservation area or its buffers, as necessary, to minimize or mitigate any potential adverse impacts.
 Conditions may include, but are not limited to, the following: - 1.
 Establishment of buffer zones; - 2.
 Preservation of critically important vegetation; - 3.
-Limitation of access to the habitat area, including fencing to deter unauthorized access; - 4.
+Limitation of access to the habitat area, including fencing to deter unauthorized access: - 4.
 Seasonal restriction of construction activities; - 5.
 Establishment of a duration and timetable for periodic review of mitigation activities; and - 6.
-Requirement of a performance bond, when necessary, to ensure completion and success of proposed mitigation.
+Requirement of a performance bond, when necessary, to ensure completion and success of proposed mitigation. - 7.
+Integration of Low Impact Development (LID) standards may be required for projects adjacent to riparian areas.